 - Would you consider the possibility of starting with one platform?

 - Do you have an existing server?
 If so, provide access to the API documentation.
 If not, would you like the vendor to develop the back end as well?

 - Do you have a current internal database?
 If so, what type (Oracle, MongoDB, PostgreSQL, etc.)?

 - Do you have any preferences on how to update content in the app (via the server, through CMS or the admin panel, etc.)?

 - Do you need local or remote notifications?
 If so, provide the supposed events for them.

 - Would you like to integrate an analytics tool?
 If so, what kind of metrics would you want to track?
 Do you have any preferences for the tool?

-- Are you thinking of any integration with the third-party tools/applications (like taxi app, delivery app, Google maps, payment systems)?
+- Are you thinking of any integration with third-party tools/applications (like Google maps or payment systems)?
 If so, specify them.

 If the budget is a crucial aspect of the screening process, you need to receive more or less similar estimation documents from all the potential vendors.
-As the app development cost depends on the scope, the number of platforms, back end, and admin parts, we usually advise our clients to conduct business analysis first.
+As the app development cost depends on the project scope, the number of platforms, the backend, and admin parts, we usually advise our clients to conduct business analysis first.
 Business analysts will systemize and refine product requirements.
 After that, you can prepare a cost estimate template and share it with the vendors.

 7. Project Timeline